Yolout/YolTheme/Welcome.md

 -Mix of dark red, cyan and orange, very experimental.

 -Like the other theme, colors taken from drawings of Shiki Miyoshino.

-# Planned themes

--Dark theme: Colors based on the FlyByWire tablet UI in Microsoft Flight Simulator.

--Light theme: Colors based on the VTuber Amelia Watson.